loadingio/lderror/README.md

 ## Helper Functions

-ldError exports several help functions for making use ldError easier:
+lderror exports several help functions for making use lderror easier:

- * `ldError.id(input)`
+ * `lderror.id(input)`
-   - One can fetch the id from a valid ldError by accessing `id` field after verifying the `name` field, or use this handy function `ldError.id`:
+   - One can fetch the id from a valid lderror by accessing `id` field after verifying the `name` field, or use this handy function `lderror.id`:

-         ldError.id(input)
+         lderror.id(input)

-     It will return 0 for non-ldError objects or strings, and return corresponding id if input is a ldError object.
+     It will return 0 for non-lderror objects or strings, and return corresponding id if input is a lderror object.
- * `ldError.reject(...)`
+ * `lderror.reject(...)`
-   - For a shorthand of `Promise.reject(new ldError(...))`, one can use `ldError.reject(...)`.
+   - For a shorthand of `Promise.reject(new lderror(...))`, one can use `lderror.reject(...)`.

+## Customized information

+Additional information can be added if needed:

+ - redirect - instruct a redirect url in order to proper take care of this error.

 ## License